How do property taxes work?

 Are taxes on second homes deductible?

-Mortgage interest and property taxes are deductible on a second home if you itemize.
+Mortgage interest and some property taxes are deductible on a second home if you itemize.
 Check with your accountant or tax adviser for specifics.
+If you use your second home as a VRBO or temporary rental, more of your income tax and property tax will become expenses.
+Again, talk with your accountant.